TwiN/gatus/README.md

 - You're using Gatus for load testing (each endpoint are periodically evaluated on a different goroutine, so technically, if you create 100 endpoints with a 1 seconds interval, Gatus will send 100 requests per second)
 - You have a _lot_ of endpoints to monitor
-- You want to test multiple endpoints at very short interval (< 5s)
+- You want to test multiple endpoints at very short intervals (< 5s)

 ### Reloading configuration on the fly